vidyagames998/vidyagames998.github.io/eldenring/index.md

 Optional Mission to get the golden scarab:

-You'll need either bloodhound step from killing the black horse or the quick step ash of war.
+You'll need either bloodhound step from killing the black horse or the quick step ash of war from Bernahl.

 To get the quick step ash of war, travel to warmaster's shack from earlier (just north east of the gatefront) in limgrave and buy quick step for 800 runes.
 Then travel to the round table hold and buy a dagger for 400 runes from the shop.
 At the grace you can equip bloodhound step/quick step to the dagger.